-Of all the great working class arts – the music hall, cabaret, football, boxing – professional wrestling is perhaps the most maligned.
-Vince McMahon’s larger than life superstars – Hulk Hogan, Ultimate Warrior etc. – opened up the business to accusations of camp and pantomime.
-Then the rise of UFC and MMA gave rise to an audience who wanted to see legitimate grappling fights instead of well choreographed routines that had travelled too far from the sport it purported to portray.
+Of all the great working-class arts – the music hall, cabaret, football, boxing – professional wrestling is perhaps the most maligned.
+Vince McMahon’s larger-than-life superstars – Hulk Hogan, Ultimate Warrior, etc. – opened up the business to accusations of camp and pantomime.
+Then the rise of UFC and MMA gave rise to an audience who wanted to see legitimate grappling fights instead of well-choreographed routines that had traveled too far from the sport it purported to portray.

-Factor in also that, since the early 2000’s, the WWE has had very little in the way of mainstream competition.
+Factor in also that, since the early 2000s, the WWE has had very little in the way of mainstream competition.
 This has meant that wrestling has been associated in the public mind with the most flamboyant, least sports-like of all promotions.
-It’s therefore easy to see why wrestling had taken a downward slide in popularity from its mid-nineties hey day, where 10 million people approximately, would regularly tune into the USA Network, Sky Sports or TNT.
-They wanted to see the latest in cool, rebellious behaviour from the nWo or Stone Cold Steve Austin.
-Maybe it was just the cynical nineties but the anti-Hero with attitude was in and the childish colourful superheroes of yesteryear were definitely out.
+It’s therefore easy to see why wrestling had taken a downward slide in popularity from its mid-nineties heyday, where 10 million people approximately, would regularly tune in to the USA Network, Sky Sports, or TNT.
+They wanted to see the latest in cool, rebellious behavior from the nWo or Stone Cold Steve Austin.
+Maybe it was just the cynical nineties but the anti-Hero with attitude was in and the childish colorful superheroes of yesteryear were definitely out.

 Wrestling is exciting again, and if you’re not watching you’re missing out.
-I believe wrestling is a lot more varied in its appeal than is generally thought of, and multi-faceted enough to meet the entertainment needs of those who don’t even realise wrestling could do so.
+I believe wrestling is a lot more varied in its appeal than is generally thought of and multi-faceted enough to meet the entertainment needs of those who don’t even realize wrestling could do so.

 So, for those inexperienced or just merely suspicious, let me tell you why I believe wrestling deserves your time.